nguyenvukhang/kitty/docs/launch.rst

 ``@selection``
     Replaced by the currently selected text.

-``@active-kitty-window-id``
+``@active-alatty-window-id``
-    Replaced by the id of the currently active kitty window.
+    Replaced by the id of the currently active alatty window.

 ``@line-count``
     Replaced by the number of lines in STDIN.
 Only present when passing some